-There are lots of boathouses with 1, 2 and 3 slips but it is unusual to find one with 8.
-I discovered this 8 slip boathouse while cruising around Lake Rosseau recently.
-I think having a fleet of 8 boats would consume some time just on the maintenance alone.
+There are plenty of boathouses in Muskoka with 1, 2 and 3 slips but it is very unusual to find one with 9 slips.
+I discovered this 9 slip boathouse while cruising around Lake Rosseau recently.
+I think having a fleet of 9 boats would consume some time just on the maintenance alone.

 It is great that we have such diversification in architecture around Muskoka.
 Especially on the water front.
 You can find this one near the Venitian islands on Lake Rosseau.
 You need to be careful navigating around this area as its very shallow.